folio-org/folio-org.github.io/doc/api/index.md

 files, and specify how client modules may access the functionality provided by these important core modules.

+* view-1: Uses pop-up windows for each method and endpoint.
+* view-2: Uses one-page view to everything.

 {% assign url_aws = "https://s3.amazonaws.com/foliodocs/api" %}
 {% assign url_github= "https://github.com/folio-org" %}